 We are planning to give Dear Son some materials that will challenge his current skills.
 For example, addition and subtraction of larger numbers than what Dear Son is currently familiar with.
 Or, writing a few sentences on a specific topic instead of writing four/five random sentences.

 Preschoolers have a short attention span.
 However, sometimes they spend hours on something they like.
 The next day they might not like that at all.
-Activities like coloring and painting are something that sometimes obsess Dear Son.
+Activities like coloring and painting sometimes obsess Dear Son.
 We will try to figure out more such activities during this summer that Dear Son will enjoy the most.
 We are planning on simple science experiments.

 Many local organizations, including community colleges and universities, organize summer programs for kids.
 Sometimes they organize events even for preschoolers.
 In an earlier post, we highlighted what opportunities are there for all, including preschoolers and kindergartners, at the University of Texas at El Paso.
 Some summer programs for preschoolers are — Math is Fun, I Am a Mini Reader, Science Disaster Blaster, Tackling the Tools of Writing, and Making Phonics and Reading Fun.
 These programs are fun to attend.
 Most of them allow parents to accompany the kids.
 Most of these programs need only one hour during a few weekends.